dakanji/RefindPlus/README-Dev.md

 ## Headline Features
 - Maintains feature and configuration parity with the base upstream version.
-- Protects against damage to Mac NVRAM when booting UEFI Windows.
+- Protects against damage to Mac nvRAM when booting UEFI Windows.
 - Provides Pre-Boot Configuration Screen on units running GPUs without native EFI on Macs.
 - Provides UGADraw on modern GOP based GPUs to permit booting legacy EFI Boot operating systems.
 - Provides improved support for languages that use unicode text